GilbertLS/my-python-scripts/README.md

 vigenere.py: 		Vigenere Cypher.
 insertionsort.py: 	Insertion Sort.
-quicksort2.py: 		Quick sort that uses a pivot to seperate the interger into 3 parts instead of just 2.
+quicksort2.py: 		Quick sort that uses a pivot to seperate the intergers into 3 parts instead of just 2.
 					[Smaller|Equal|Bigger]

 Coded by Gilbert Lavergne-Shank